 There are two overarching types of roofing: residential and commercial.

-- Residential Roofing: Drive through your neighborhood you’ll likely see a variety of different roof types.
-A roof doesn’t usually draw a lot of attention.
-Shingles or tile appear to be a simple covering.
-However, the components and structure of residential roofing is much more complex.
+Residential Roofing: Drive through your neighborhood you’ll likely see a variety of different roof types, but only if you pay attention.
+Roofs don’t usually draw a lot of attention.

 Types of Roofing Materials